1789: Les Amants de la Bastille

-1789: Les Amants de la Bastille is a French stage musical with music by Dove Attia, Laurent Delort, Louis Delort, Rod Janois, Jean-Pierre Pilot, Benoit Poher, William Rousseau and Olivier Schultheis as well as lyrics by Attia and Vincent Baguian and a book by Attia and François Chouquet.
+1789: Les Amants de la Bastille (1789: Lovers of the Bastille) is a French stage musical with music by Dove Attia, Laurent Delort, Louis Delort, Rod Janois, Jean-Pierre Pilot, Benoit Poher, William Rousseau and Olivier Schultheis as well as lyrics by Attia and Vincent Baguian and a book by Attia and François Chouquet.
 It had its debut on 10 October 2012 at Palais des Sports de Paris.
 An accompanying double CD album was also successful in the French SNEP charts.

+It has had productions in Japan, from both the Takarazuka Revue and Toho.